open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

-The [OpenTelemetry Metrics data model](datamodel.md#opentelemetry-protocol-data-model) has a [Single Writer](datamodel.md#single-writer) rule which the SDK is required to enforce, with one exception noted below.
+The [OpenTelemetry Metrics data model](datamodel.md#opentelemetry-protocol-data-model) has a [Single Writer](datamodel.md#single-writer) rule that the SDK is REQUIRED to enforce, with one exception noted below.
 This rule is the origin of the output-name uniqueness requirement for [Views](#view) and is the reason the API specifies that implementations MUST aggregate data for